cbarkr/blog/content/homelab/part 4.md

 - `/var/www/html/data`: The actual data of your Nextcloud
 - `/var/www/html/themes/<YOUR_CUSTOM_THEME>`: Theming/branding

-For simplicity, I decided to store `/var/www/html` all together (although I would rather isolate the data).
-Speaking of data, I want to store this on a separate drive, as opposed to a regular volume, so I will be skipping this one down below.
-If you want to put your data in a regular volume, the steps to create such a volume are identical to any other.
+For simplicity's sake, I decided to store `/var/www/html` all together although I would rather isolate the data.
+This will be mounted to a local directory on a separate drive, as opposed to a regular volume.
+If you would like to put your data in a regular volume, simply create another volume for it, and point  `/var/www/html` to it in step 3.

 Next, the database needs somewhere to put it's data, so a volume for that is a good idea.
 The directory in the container that will be mounted to is `/var/lib/mysql` for MySQL/MariaDB (and `/var/lib/postgresql/data` for PostgreSQL).
 The volume is created like so: